"I value the close relationships I develop with clients while creating solutions driven by a genuine interest in improving our communities."

 Regularly oversee preparation of annual continuing disclosure reports for bondholders, most recently in Ridgecrest.
 Ensure all disclosure requirements are met and posted on the Electronic Municipal Market Access (EMMA) database or sent to bondholders as appropriate.

 Has consulted over 15 successor agencies throughout California with redevelopment dissolution activities.
 Prepares ROPS, administrative budgets, cash flow projections, and property disposition documents.
 Regularly consults with State, County, and taxing agencies on behalf of Successor Agencies and Oversight Boards.
+In 2022, assisted the City of San Pablo with the approval of a $2 million City loan repayment that had been denied in prior years.

 Assisted the City of Pleasant Hill with reviewing several complex payment agreements, auditing prior payments, revising methodologies, and negotiating revisions with the County Auditor-Controller and a noteholder.

 Conducted a Fiscal Impact Analysis for the reorganization of a County Service Area (CSA) in San Bernardino County.
-The CSA provided sewer and road maintenance services, and considered splitting each function by having a larger water district take over sewer services and having the County continue road maintenance services under a new CSA zone.
+The CSA provided sewer and road maintenance services and considered splitting each function by having a larger water district take over sewer services and having the County continue road maintenance services under a new CSA zone.
 Analyzed the proposed reorganization’s financial impacts on the water district and County.

 Conducted a 2013 Municipal Service Review for water agencies in Yolo County, which required extensive research of regional water and agricultural studies and synthesizing findings for the public and local leaders.